 - private enterprise driven economic development, facilitated by technology.

-Through its focus on conversation, the intimacy of the conversations, and their private nature, the Technology Salon has grown in both size and stature, becoming a preeminent community of international development and technology practitioners.
+By focusing on high-value discussions between knowledgeable experts in an intimate, in-person, and off-the-record setting, the Technology Salon has grown in both size and stature, becoming a preeminent community of international development and technology practitioners.

-It is a network of professionals who share a common passion for expanding the role of ICT in empowering development, and through regular discussions on relevant topics, are improving their knowledge and expertise in the ICT4D field.
-In addition to the discussions, the Technology Salon allows for networking between the two groups, establishing connections that move beyond talk, and into action.
+The Technology Salon is now a global network of professionals who share a common passion for expanding the role of ICT in empowering development.
+Through regular discussions on relevant topics, we are improving our knowledge and expertise in the ICT4D field, networking across sectors and domains, and moving beyond talk, and into action.

-If you are interested in convening a Salon in your city, please contact us.
+If you are interested in convening a Salon in your city, please see the Start page.

-The Technology Salon is a community of practice - a network of professionals who share the common passion for expanding the role of ICT in empowering development, and through regular discussions on relevant topics, are improving their knowledge and expertise in the ICT4D field.
-In addition to the discussions, the Technology Salon allows for networking between the two groups, establishing connections that move beyond talk, and into action.
+The Technology Salon is a global network of professionals who share a common passion for expanding the role of ICT in empowering development.
+Through regular discussions on relevant topics, we are improving our knowledge and expertise in the ICT4D field, networking across sectors and domains, and moving beyond talk, and into action.

-The Technology Salon has achieved this success and growth by following three key attributes:
+The Technology Salon has achieved this success and growth through four key attributes:

 - Conversation, not presentation